121A.06 Reports of dangerous weapon incidents in school zones.

 (6) the action taken by the school administration to respond to the incident.

-The commissioner also shall develop an alternative reporting format that allows school districts to provide aggregate data, with an option to use computer technology to report the data.
+The commissioner shall provide an electronic reporting format that allows school districts to provide aggregate data.

 Subd.
 3. Reports; filing requirements.
-By February 1 and July 1 of each year, each school shall report incidents involving the use or possession of a dangerous weapon in school zones to the commissioner.
-The reports must be made on the standardized forms or using the alternative format developed by the commissioner under subdivision 2.
-The commissioner shall compile the information it receives from the schools and report it annually to the commissioner of public safety, the criminal and juvenile information policy group, and the legislature.
+By July 31 of each year, each public school shall report incidents involving the use or possession of a dangerous weapon in school zones to the commissioner.
+The reports must be submitted using the electronic reporting system developed by the commissioner under subdivision 2.
+The commissioner shall compile the information it receives from the schools and report it annually to the commissioner of public safety and the legislature.